OctopusDeploy/docs/CONTRIBUTING.md

 ---
 ```

-With the version information added to the header, the documentation for New Awesome Feature will appear in the docs for version 2018.11 and above.
+With the version information added to the header, the documentation for New Awesome Feature will appear in the docs for version 2018.11 and above, but it will also be available as pre-release documentation from the version selector on the docs site prior to the docs version being updated on the site.

 #### Version Specific Partials